Board

 Faiza El-Higzi OAM

-Faiza is a general member of QCOSS with over 20 years’ experience in the community sector as a board member, manager and volunteer, focusing on emerging African, Arab and Islamic communities.
+Faiza brings over 20 years’ experience in the community sector as a board member, manager, and volunteer, focusing on issues of equity, inclusion, and social change.

 Kevin Mercer